i2p/i2p.i2p/docs/HACKING.md

 target, which will produce `jar` and `exe` files.
-If you are a developer who already has I2P installed, it is convenient to build updater packages instead of the whole installer to speed up builds and to avoid needing to repeatedly re-run the installer.
+If you are a developer who already has I2P installed, it is convenient to build updater packages instead of the whole installer to speed up builds and avoid needing to repeatedly re-run the installer.
 To simply build the updater `zip` files,
 run: